-All applicants are required to supply: a completed application form, proof of qualifications and two references (one of which, as a minimum, must be academic).
+All applicants are required to supply: a completed application form, proof of qualifications, research proposal, personal statement and two references (one of which, as a minimum, must be academic).
 Applicants are considered on the basis of academic ability and potential and other relevant considerations are also taken into account.
 Applicants who have marginally missed the benchmark indicated above, are considered on a discretionary basis.